Oliver-CodeRepo/product-rating/README.md

 This is a simple app that can be include in your ecommerce or any project to rate products or service.

 ## License
+It is free.
+Feel free to use.
-It is free and feel free to use it and welcoming any edition and contribution
+Welcoming any edition and contribution